 Can it play the same Switch games and use the same accessories?

 Many of the same games played on the original Nintendo Switch work just fine on the new Switch Lite.
 However, if you want to play any Switch games that don't support handheld mode, like Super Mario Party, then you'll need to connect a compatible wireless controller to play those games.

 The Switch Lite works with many of the existing Switch accessories.
 This includes Joy-Cons and the Pro Controller.
 If you like to play multiplayer games or party games, you'll likely need to pair external Joy-Cons to the system to play.
 The Switch Lite is smaller and built a little differently from the larger Switch, so some Switch accessories won't work.
 For instance, it's better to use a dedicated Nintendo Switch Lite case rather than using one for the larger system.

 Nintendo Switch Online and local co-op with a Switch Lite

 You can still access Nintendo Switch Online content and participate in online multiplayer gaming with the Switch Lite.
 As a matter of fact, if you have a friend who owns one of the larger Switch consoles and you purchase the Switch Lite, you'll be able to connect your devices and play local co-op games.
 Pretty nifty, eh?

 Can I transfer my Switch game saves to the Switch Lite?

-Anyone planning on shifting from either of the larger console versions to the smaller gaming system can breath a sigh of relief.
-You can transfer your game saves and downloads from one Switch device to another whether it be the original Switch to the New Switch V2, the Switch V2 to the Switch Lite or any other order.
+Anyone planning on shifting from either of the larger console versions to the smaller gaming system can breathe a sigh of relief.
+You can transfer your game saves and downloads from one Switch device to another, whether it be the original Switch to the New Switch V2, the Switch V2 to the Switch Lite, or any other order.

 Need some help?
-We can show you how to transfer games saves in our guide.
+We can show you how to transfer Switch games saves in our guide.

 What are your thoughts?